srigas/srigas/README.md

 * Spatial and time-series analysis of Covid-19 vaccination data using R
 * Time-series analysis of stock data from the New York Stock Exchange using Python
-* Natural speech analysis and classification using Hidden Markov Models and Recurrent Neural Networks using Python
+* Natural speech recognition with Hidden Markov Models and LSTM Neural Networks using Python

 ### 📈 GitHub Stats